-Parts 1542. and 1544. of Title 49 of the Code of Federal 134 Regulations, as amended; 135

-(20) A police officer who is employed by an owner or 136 operator of an amusement park that has an average yearly 137 attendance in excess of six hundred thousand guests and that 138 employs and maintains its own proprietary police department or 139 security department, and who is appointed and commissioned by a 140 judge of the appropriate municipal court or county court 141 pursuant to section 4973.17 of the Revised Code; 142

-(21) A police officer who is employed by a bank, savings 143 and loan association, savings bank, credit union, or association 144 of banks, savings and loan associations, savings banks, or 145 credit unions, who has been appointed and commissioned by the 146 secretary of state pursuant to sections 4973.17 to 4973.22 of 147 the Revised Code, and who has been awarded a certificate by the 148 executive director of the Ohio peace officer training commission 149 attesting to the person's satisfactory completion of a state, 150 county, municipal, or department of natural resources peace 151 152 officer basic training program;

-(22) An investigator, as defined in section 109.541 of the 153 Revised Code, of the bureau of criminal identification and 154 investigation who is commissioned by the superintendent of the 155 bureau as a special agent for the purpose of assisting law 156 enforcement officers or providing emergency assistance to peace 157 officers pursuant to authority granted under that section; 158 training commission attesting to the person's satisfactory 164 completion of an approved state, county, municipal, or 165 department of natural resources peace officer basic training 166 167 program; (24) A gaming agent employed under section 3772.03 of the 168 Revised Code.
+Regulations, 14 C.F.R.
+119.3, as amended, and that is required 130 to be under a security program and is governed by aviation 131 security rules of the transportation security administration of 132 the United States department of transportation as provided in 133 Parts 1542. and 1544. of Title 49 of the Code of Federal 134 Regulations, as amended; 135 (20) A police officer who is employed by an owner or 136 operator of an amusement park that has an average yearly 137 attendance in excess of six hundred thousand guests and that 138 employs and maintains its own proprietary police department or 139 security department, and who is appointed and commissioned by a 140 judge of the appropriate municipal court or county court 141 pursuant to section 4973.17 of the Revised Code; 142 (21) A police officer who is employed by a bank, savings 143 and loan association, savings bank, credit union, or association 144 of banks, savings and loan associations, savings banks, or 145 credit unions, who has been appointed and commissioned by the 146 secretary of state pursuant to sections 4973.17 to 4973.22 of 147 the Revised Code, and who has been awarded a certificate by the 148 executive director of the Ohio peace officer training commission 149 attesting to the person's satisfactory completion of a state, 150 county, municipal, or department of natural resources peace 151 officer basic training program; 152 (22) An investigator, as defined in section 109.541 of the 153 Revised Code, of the bureau of criminal identification and 154 investigation who is commissioned by the superintendent of the 155 bureau as a special agent for the purpose of assisting law 156 enforcement officers or providing emergency assistance to peace 157 officers pursuant to authority granted under that section; 158 appointed under section 3737.22 of the Revised Code or a person 160 serving as a state fire marshal law enforcement officer on a 161 permanent basis on or after July 1, 1982, who has been awarded a 162 certificate by the executive director of the Ohio peace officer 163 training commission attesting to the person's satisfactory 164 completion of an approved state, county, municipal, or 165 department of natural resources peace officer basic training 166 program; 167 (24) A gaming agent employed under section 3772.03 of the 168 Revised Code.
 169 (B) "Undercover drug agent" has the same meaning as in 170 division (B)(2) of section 109.79 of the Revised Code.
-171 (C) "Crisis intervention training" means training in the 172 use of interpersonal and communication skills to most 173 174 effectively and sensitively interview victims of rape.
-(D) "Missing children" has the same meaning as in section 175 2901.30 of the Revised Code.
-176 (E) "Tactical medical professional" means an EMT, EMT-177 basic, AEMT, EMT-I, paramedic, nurse, or physician who is 178 trained and certified in a nationally recognized tactical 179 medical training program that is equivalent to "tactical combat 180 casualty care" (TCCC) and "tactical emergency medical support" 181 (TEMS) and who functions in the tactical or austere environment 182 while attached to a law enforcement agency of either this state 183 or a political subdivision of this state.
-184 (F) "EMT-basic," "EMT-I," and "paramedic" have the same 185 meanings as in section 4765.01 of the Revised Code and "EMT" and 186 "AEMT" have the same meanings as in section 4765.011 of the 187 Revised Code.
-188 (G) "Nurse" means any of the following: 189 (1) Any person who is licensed to practice nursing as a 190 registered nurse by the board of nursing; 191
+171 (C) "Crisis intervention training" means training in the 172 use of interpersonal and communication skills to most 173 effectively and sensitively interview victims of rape.
+174 (D) "Missing children" has the same meaning as in section 175 2901.30 of the Revised Code.
+176 (E) "Tactical medical professional" means an EMT, EMT- 177 basic, AEMT, EMT-I, paramedic, nurse, or physician who is 178 trained and certified in a nationally recognized tactical 179 medical training program that is equivalent to "tactical combat 180 casualty care" (TCCC) and "tactical emergency medical support" 181 (TEMS) and who functions in the tactical or austere environment 182 while attached to a law enforcement agency of either this state 183 or a political subdivision of this state.
+184 (F) "EMT-basic," "EMT-I," and "paramedic" have the same 185 meanings as in section 4765.01 of the Revised Code and "EMT" and 186 "AEMT" have the same meanings as in section 4765.011 of the 187 Revised Code 188